impulsado/wannaNotes/Projects/cybsersecAnalyst/Kernel/Kernel.md

 Default: 1

 ## accept_redirects - BOOLEAN
+If the value is 0, ICMP redirects are not accepted to avoid Man in the middle attacks.

+> Kernel Documentation
 Accept ICMP redirect messages. accept_redirects for the interface will be enabled if:
 	- both conf/{all,interface}/accept_redirects are TRUE in the case forwarding for the interface is enabled or
 	- at least one of conf/{all,interface}/accept_redirects is TRUE in the case forwarding for the interface is disabled accept_redirects for the interface will be disabled otherwise default TRUE (host)
 	FALSE (router)